bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 Use this configuration page to set the Collector Environment, Tracking Script URI, App ID, Search Path and Search Key.

-The default settings for GDX Analytics development data pipeline are:
+Use the values provided by The GDX Analytics Team for:

-- Collector Environment = spm.apps.gov.bc.ca
+- Collector Environment

-- Snowplow tracking script URI = https://www2.gov.bc.ca/StaticWebResources/static/sp/sp-2-14-0.js
+- Snowplow tracking script URI

-- App ID = Snowplow_standalone
+- App ID

 If the Snowplow Search Event is enabled, the module looks for the Search Path to trigger a search event and extracts the search terms from the URI using the defined Search Key: